What is United Republic of Tanzania's pathway to limit global warming to 1.5°C?

 Stay in touch

-The work on 1.5°C national pathway explorer is ongoing.
-Over the next two years we will be updating the webtool with new countries and adding analysis for each country’s transport, industry, buildings, waste, agriculture and forestry sectors.
+Work on the 1.5°C national pathway explorer is ongoing.
+Over the next two years we will be updating the webtool with new countries and adding analysis for countries' transport, industry, buildings, waste, agriculture and forestry sectors, including investments requirements for the power and transport sector.
 For more information on this project or to provide feedback, contact us.